 How will the Spring Statement 2025 impact my mortgage?

-The Chancellor of the Exchequer is scheduled to deliver the Spring Forecast to the House of Commons on 26th March 2025
+The Chancellor of the Exchequer delivered the Spring Forecast to the House of Commons on 26th March 2025.

-We’ve been keeping an eye on industry predictions for the Spring Statement 2025 and what the Chancellor's announcement could mean for mortgage borrowers.
+We’ve been keeping an eye on industry predictions and updates following the Spring Statement 2025 and what the Chancellor's announcement could mean for mortgage borrowers.

 Looking for a mortgage?